 Sheldon Concert Hall, 3648 Washington Ave.
 A beautiful restored concert hall with perfect acoustics, this is the place for classical music, choral, jazz, light rock, and more.
 Be sure to visit their beautiful art gallery, too.

-2 Cents Plain, 1114 Olive.
+2 Cents Plain (now The Crack Fox), 1114 Olive.
 Predominantly local and regional hardcore and metal bands with a big underage crowd.

 Venice Café, 1903 Pestalozzi.
 With its endless mosaics, its riotous art and collages, its gawk-worthy crowd of regulars, and its amazing Jamaican kitchen in the back, this 20-year-old club is a must-see-it-to-believe-it.
 Live music most nights, some poetry nights, and always, always something interesting to behold.
 This crowd is mostly older, un-hip, and yet, ridiculously cool in the most dirty, insane senses of the word.
 Seriously.

 Verizon Wireless Amphitheater, Riverport Drive.
 This is the big one.
 You know the one: the giant outdoor thing with the hugest acts and the parking lots several miles wide.
 The place that does the radio festivals, the giant tours, yadda yadda yadda.
 All kinds of music, lawn and seats, all ages, wristbands, turn-styles, Gestapo security, you get the picture.

 Way Out Club, 2525 S. Jefferson.
 This 50s kitsch-style club hosts regional and touring indie, hardrock and punk bands, with occasional literary readings (more Beatnik than Browning).

 The Blance M. Touhill Center for the performing arts, on campus, not just a music place, offers concerts, dance programs, plays, and stand-up comedy, with something going on most of the time, whether the Ballet Folkloric or the Ariana String Quartet